jpreecedev/developerhandbook/src/pages/how-to-get-started-quickly-with-react/index.md

 - Very quick and easy to get started, no configuration needed
 - Full syntax highlighting, intellisense (autocomplete), and console for detailed feedback messages
 - Has a built-in test runner so we can write unit tests and run them right in the browser
-- Good integration with GitHub so we can move away from GitHub
+- Good integration with GitHub so we can move away from CodeSandbox when the time is right

 ### Cons of CodeSandbox